lf small logo 2.jpg (13520 bytes)

 ep 2.jpg (8870 bytes)

-Beth put aside a successful acting career to accept a director fellowship at the American Film Institute from which she graduated with an MFA in 1978.
+She put her acting career aside to accept a Director Fellowship at the American Film Institute Conservatory in Los Angeles, from which she graduated with an MFA in film directing and screenwriting.

 [Company Profile]